-When I read that this morning, I immediately thought of the words from Ephesians 2:20, we are members of the household of God, the foundation being built on the apostles and prophets (New and Old Testament), Jesus being the chief cornerstone.
+When I read that this morning, I immediately thought of the words from Ephesians 2:20, we are members of the household of God; the foundation is built on the apostles and prophets (New and Old Testament), Jesus being the chief cornerstone.
 Paul warns in 1 Corinthians to be careful how we build on the foundation.
-This brought two questions to my mind; one, what are churches building on the foundation, and two, what am I, and what are other believers building upon the foundation?
+This brought two questions to my mind: what are churches building on the foundation, and two, what am I, and what are other believers building upon the foundation?

-If a church puts more into the production of the service, if the sermon is more like a TedTalk than an exposition of Scripture are we really building on the right foundation?
-Paul wrote in 1 Corinthians 1:23-25 LSB “but we preach Christ crucified, to Jews a stumbling block and to Gentiles foolishness, 24 but to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God.
-25 Because the foolishness of God is wiser than men, and the weakness of God is stronger then men.”
-So when a church decides to be pragmatic and do things that are attractive and relevant to the lost, are we sacrificing the gospel, which is the power of God?
+If a church puts more into the production of the service, or if the sermon is more like a TedTalk than an exposition of Scripture, are we building on the proper foundation?
+Paul wrote in 1 Corinthians 1:23-25 ESV “but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, 24 but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+25 For the foolishness of God is wiser than men, and the weakness of God is stronger than men.”
+So when a church decides to be pragmatic and does relevant things for the lost, are we sacrificing the gospel, which is the power of God?
 Yes, we are.
-The book of Romans is clear, no man seeks God.
-Jesus said if I be lifted up, I will draw men unto Me.
-We lift Jesus up by proclaiming His gospel, that’s how we build on the foundation.
+The book of Romans is clear; no man seeks God.
+Jesus said, if I am lifted up, I will draw men unto Me.
+We lift up Jesus by proclaiming His gospel; that’s how we build on the foundation.